eclipse-kura/kura/docs/getting-started/install-kura.md

 where `<arch>` is one of the **supported architectures**: *x86_64*, *arm32*, and *arm64*.
 A generic Kura profile can work on systems that have available the dependencies listed in the [Kura dependencies](#kura-dependencies) section, and that have **at least one** physical ethernet interface.

+### RAM Assignent
+Eclipse Kura's Generic profile incorporates an adaptive RAM allocation system during installation.
+The RAM allocation follows a formula based on your gateway's available memory.
+If your gateway has less than 1024MB of RAM, Kura will allocate 256MB.
+For gateways with more than 1024MB, 1/4th of the total RAM will be allocated.

 ### Initial network configuration

 During the installation of a generic profile with network management support, the initial network configuration will be generated dynamically using the rules described below: